 - Stay on top of coursework and avoid procrastination so by the end of the first six weeks you will be ready and prepared for midterms!

 We use the term “midterms” at Pace for the time about 6 weeks into the semester when most classes start to give exams or major papers are due.
 There isn’t an official mid-term period, but you can expect to be studying a lot and might feel a bit overwhelmed around that time.
 While we want you to work hard, study, and take this important time seriously, we don’t want you feeling overly stressed or anxious.
 By being accountable for your own actions and remaining self-aware, you can help reduce those negative feelings.

-During this time, we recommend you take advantage of our Tutoring Center.
-The Tutoring Center is a free service, which is founded on peers helping peers.
+During this time, we recommend you take advantage of our Learning Center.
+The Learning Center is a free service, which is founded on peers helping peers.
 In addition, we encourage you to utilize the Library, which has numerous places to study and do homework (a great alternative to your dorm room, which can be distracting!)

 Midterms is also an important time to evaluate how you are doing in your courses.
 If you are receiving grades from papers and exams, it can give you a better sense of where you stand academically and what opportunities you have left to improve or maintain your current grades.
 Exams, quizzes, papers, class participation and attendance are all considered opportunities for success and improvement.

 Please check out our First Year Advising section that explains the advising and registration procedure for first year students.
 Please make sure to read it carefully, but always know that you will have help throughout your first year from both your University 101 Advisor and the Office of the First Year Experience.